German Turnverein Clubs - Their Positive Effect in Communities

 There was always singing.

-The Turnverein clubs not only believed in a sound mind and body for themselves but were a prime force in getting gymnastics and calisthenics introduced into schools for the lasting benefit of children.
+- The Turnverein club members not only believed in a sound mind and body for themselves but were a prime force in getting gymnastics and calisthenics introduced into schools for the lasting benefit of children.

-They held numerous social gatherings collecting money and the members supported well-founded crusades whether for crippled children in this country or equally just campaigns in countries an ocean away.
+They held numerous social gatherings collecting money and the members supported well founded crusades whether for crippled children in this country or also campaigns in countries an ocean away.

 That is their lasting legacy.

-During World War 1 with anti-German sentiments running high plus the Great Depression, membership in these clubs waned.
-While memberships may not be large, there are still clubs that exist today with third and even fourth generations from the same families involved in these Turner clubs.
+During World War 1 with anti German sentiments running high plus the effects of the Great Depression membership in these clubs waned.
+While memberships may not be as large there are still clubs that exist today with third and even fourth generations from the same families involved in these Turner clubs.

 Those summer lakeside outings still reverberated in my mother's mind as she watched the gaiety as a little girl.
 The many German songs were passed along to her parents and their friends and she and her siblings grew up hearing the robust singing of German songs at family gatherings.